krasenslavov/formajs/README.md

 # FormaJS

-FormaJS will help you to create dynamic and interactive forms with a better end user experience.
+FormaJS will help you to create dynamic and interactive forms with a better end-user experience.

-There are several starting points once you load up and initialize the script.
+There are few different starting points once you load up and initialize the script.
 Check out our GitHub page for complete [documentation](https://formajs.com/) with [examples](https://formajs.com/examples/index.html), usage, and features.

 *This project is still in alpha version so be careful if you use it for live sites or in production environments.*

 ## [Quick start](https://formajs.com/index.html#usage)

 1. Copy-paste the stylesheet `<link>` into your HTML document`<head>`.
-There are several starting stylesheets that are included in the `/dist/css` folder.
+There are few starting stylesheets that are included in the `/dist/css` folder.

 ```html
 <link rel="stylesheet" src="path/to/css/forma.css" />
 ```

 2. Create your form by using the structure below

-!!!
-Don't forget to use `forma` as your main form class and wrap your form elements within div that has `forma-fieldset` class !!!

 ```html
 <form class="forma">